fabiogm/fabiogm.github.io/_posts/2017-12-16-Five-Bullet-Friday.markdown

 categories: fbf
 ---

-Inspired by Tim Ferris on Fridays I will be writing my list of five interesting things I saw/read/heard/discovered during week.
+Inspired by Tim Ferriss on Fridays I will be writing my list of five interesting things I saw/read/heard/discovered during week.
 Technically it is coming out on Saturday and that's because I'm lazy and a chronic procrastinator.

 ### "You and Your Research" by Hamming